Peruvian Old Lady

 Light: Full sun to part shade.

-Soil: Fast-draining cactus mix
+*Soil: Fast-draining cactus mix.

 Water: Regular water during the growing period, sparse in winter.

 When I brought my potted plants inside for the winter on October 17, 2017, and put them in the basement before moving them upstairs.
 I took their photos and measured them to check their progress.
 Some cactus grow so slow you have to measure them from time to time to see that they are growing.
-When bought this cactus on February 1 (2016) it was 2 3/4″ tall and this time it measured 5 3/8″ tall… It grew more than any of the others.
+When I brought this cactus home on February 1 (2016) it was 2 3/4″ tall and this time it measured 5 3/8″ tall… It grew more than any of the others.